Zeta Cancri

-Zeta Cancri (ζ Cancri, abbreviated Zeta Cnc, ζ Cnc) is a multiple star system in the constellation of Cancer.
-It is approximately 83.4 light-years from Earth, and has a combined apparent magnitude of +4.67.
-Since it is near the ecliptic, it can be occulted by the Moon and, very rarely, by planets.
+Zeta Cancri is a multiple star system in the constellation of Cancer.
+Its name is a Bayer designation that is Latinized from ζ Cancri, and abbreviated Zeta Cnc or ζ Cnc.
+This group is located approximately 82 light-years from Earth, and has a combined apparent magnitude of +4.67.
+Since it is near the ecliptic, it can be occulted by the Moon.

 The system is constituted as follows: